 What are Comice Pears?

 Comice pear fruit (pronounced ko-MEESE) has a distinctive shape that sets them apart from other pear varieties.
 Their bodies are plump and rounded, while the necks on these pears are stubby but well-defined.
-The fruits of Comice pear trees are usually green, but they often have a red blush over parts of the skin.
+The fruits of Comice pear trees are usually green, but often have a red blush over parts of the skin.
 A few strains are entirely red, including many of the newer varieties.

 Originally cultivated in France as “Doyenne du Comice” pears, Comice pear fruit are delicious, with a rich, sweet, mellow flavor and a creamy texture.
 They are succulent and juicy, a true pleasure to eat.